Sayem995/CV/README.md

 Aspiring **Full Stack Software Engineer** determined to find a role in which I can add value and grow to become a world class software engineer.
 As a recent graduate of a leading software development boot camp, [Makers](https://makers.tech/), I strive to adhere to practices such as TDD/BDD and adopt an Agile development approach.
 Currently I am focused on enhancing my proficiency in building full stack JavaScript applications with frameworks such as React and Node.

-Previously I was pursuing a career in business with accounting, however I found it rather uninspiring and monotonous.
 After exploring various online resources about coding, I arrived at the conclusion that it very much appealed to my logic and found it hugely stimulating.
 I recognised that coding triggered within me a compulsive desire to solve problems and allowed me the flexibility to produce innovative solutions to these problems.

 With the intention to dive head first into this new industry, I attended Makers, where I learned that not all problems can be solved on your own, rather a collaborative effort is fundamental to problem solving.